jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="buttons-code-list-partial" %}

+Instead of using key-value pairs to represent what the variable is set to and the label, you can use `value` and `label` as keys in the dictionary:

+{% include side-by-side.html demo="buttons-code-list-label-value" %}

 As explained [below](#image button), you can also use code to [decorate the buttons with images](#image button).